Pudsey the Dog: The Movie

-Pudsey The Dog: The Movie is a 2014 British 3D live action family comedy film directed by Nick Moore, produced by Simon Cowell, written by Paul Rose with music by Simon Woodgate and starring Pudsey the Dog, one half of the dancing duo Ashleigh and Pudsey, voiced by David Walliams.
+Pudsey The Dog: The Movie, also known as Pudsey: The Movie, is a 2014 British live action family comedy film directed by Nick Moore, produced by Simon Cowell, written by Paul Rose with music by Simon Woodgate and starring Pudsey the Dog, one half of the dancing duo Ashleigh and Pudsey, voiced by David Walliams.

 Other stars include Jessica Hynes, John Sessions, Jim Tavaré and Izzy Meikle-Small.
-The film was made by Vertigo Films and Syco Entertainment, and was released in the United Kingdom on 18 July 2014, after it was originally set to be released in December the previous year.
+The film was made by Vertigo Films and Syco Entertainment, and was released in the United Kingdom on 18 July 2014, after it was originally set to be released in December 2013.
 The film received negative reviews from critics, and it earned £2.6 million on a £2.5 million budget.

 On 10 November 2014, Pudsey the Dog: The Movie was released on DVD in the United Kingdom.